-Projects could be Open or Private, without any apparent limitations.
+Projects can be Open or Private, without any apparent limitations.
 Open projects can be forked and you can create you own version of the model on top of existing community projects.

-The Wit.ai API is comletely free with no limitations on request rates, thus it is a good choice for your next bot experiments.
+The Wit.ai API is completely free with no limitations on request rates, thus it is a good choice for your next bot experiments.

 Api.ai – conversational UX Platform

 To give you a better understanding of how API is different from other platforms, here is the answer their CEO gave on Product Hunt:

 Indeed, the service provides all the features you might expect from a decent conversational platform including support of Intents, Entities, Actions with parameters, Contexts, Speech to Text and Text to Speech capabilities, along with machine learning that works silently and trains your model.

 Everything starts from Agents that represent the model and rules for your application.